vapor-ware/synse-server/proposals/v3/sdk.md

 ## Summary
 Synse v3 brings a number of changes to Synse, particularly with the modeling and routing of devices in the system.
 The SDK will need to be updated to accommodate this.

-Additionally, there are a number of areas in the SDK that could be improved upon.
+There are also a number of areas in the SDK that can be improved to make it easier to use and to make aspects of it less confusing.

 ## High Level Work Items
 - Update device modeling for [tag based routing](tags.md)